-- Vilks answer to the allegations is that he’s not the artist and that he merely has named the piece.
+- Vilks answers to the allegations is that he’s not the artist and that he merely has named the piece.

 - The Enforcement Service recommends demolition in April 1999.
-Vilks appeal against this in District Court.
+Vilks appeals this in District Court.

-- August 27 the District Court pay visit to Ladonia.
+- August 27 the District Court pays visit to Ladonia.
 Lawyer Magnus Holme indignantly burst out at Vilks: “You’ll end up in the slammer.”

-- The Foundation demands 100 000 in damages, legal expenses and that all the art-pieces to be removed, Vilks is acquitted on all accounts with the exception of Omfalos.
+- The Foundation demands 100,000 SEK in damages, legal expenses and that all the art-pieces to be removed, Vilks is acquitted on all counts with the exception of Omfalos.
 Judge Svensäter in District Court assigns Vilks as the maker of Omfalos.
 The Foundation appeal against the decision of the District Court to the Court of Appeal and the Supreme Court gives leave to appeal.

 - Court of Appeal pays visit to Ladonia in August.
-The ruling of the Court of Appeal is in September and follows District Courts line: Vilks is not the owner to Nimis and Arx and therefore the decision of demolition made by Enforcement Service can’t be directed against Vilks.
-The ruling of removal Omfalos stood fast.
+The ruling of the Court of Appeal is in September and follows District Courts line: Vilks is not the owner of Nimis and Arx and therefore the decision of demolition made by Enforcement Service can’t be directed against Vilks.
+The ruling of removal for Omfalos, however, stood fast.

 - The Gyllenstiernska Krapperup Foundation appeals in October to the Supreme Court.